 If you can't complete the tax return for your business by the filing date, you can request an extension of time to file.
 This article discusses how and when to file, what form to use, and other important information about extensions.

 - There is only one extension allowed per tax year.
-You can't keep getting multiple extensions.
+You can't get multiple extensions.